-If the spectrograph is not supplied with a camera/detector attached, refer to the guidelines below and also the user or installation guide(s) provided with your camera/detector.
+If the spectrograph is not supplied with a camera/detector pre-attached, refer to the guidelines below and also the user or installation guide(s) provided with your camera/detector.

-1. Remove the blanking plate from the spectrograph.

-2. Hold the camera horizontally, locate it on the flange and replace the screws.

-3. Loosen the rotation locking screws.

-- 4. Ensure the camera is free to rotate. - 5.
-Once the camera is in the correct position, use the screw underneath the front of the camera at the bottom of the flange to unlock the focusing ring. - 6.
-Finally, check that the focusing ring is free to rotate. - 7.
-The camera is now ready for electrical connection (see Section 3.2.1 on page 27).
+- 1. Remove the blanking plate from the spectrograph (4x M3 cap head screws, using a M2.5 allen key). - 2.
+Hold the camera horizontally, locate it on the flange and replace the screws- do not tighten fully. - 3.
+Open spectrograph lid, slightly loosen the flange clamp screw inside of the spectrograph body - 4.
+Ensure the camera is free to rotate. - 5.
+The camera is now ready for electrical connection (see Section 3.2.1 on page 23).